I'm a reporter currently covering youth and families for WNYC, New York City's NPR station.

-Most recently, I worked as a World Reporter for ThinkProgress in Washington, DC.
-Prior to that, I was based in Pakistan where I reported on education through a grant from the Pulitzer Center on Crises Reporting and all sorts of other things from a mysterious psychological illness among the country's women to a smart phone-based program to combat dengue fever to a beauty salon that employs acid burn survivors.
+I spent two years in Pakistan where I reported on education through a grant from the Pulitzer Center on Crises Reporting and all sorts of other things from a mysterious psychological illness among the country's women to a smart phone-based program to combat dengue fever to a beauty salon that employs acid burn survivors.
 I'm currently working on a novel that's informed by my experiences in Pakistan.

 I was honored to be a 2011-2012 Kroc Fellow at NPR through which I reported for its nationally-syndicated flagship shows as well WBUR, Boston’s NPR station.